Preparing the Next Generation of Correctional Professionals

 Enhanced Training for Officers Under 21

-Interpersonal communication and professionalism
+Interpersonal communication and professional conduct

 Maintaining appropriate supervision boundaries